Five Ways to Increase Sales at a Juried Arts Festival

 By Geoffrey & Linda Post, Directors and Co-Founders

-In 2019 we will celebrate the 25th year of Paradise City Arts Festivals.
+We are thrilled to have 25 years of Paradise City Arts Festivals under our belts.
 In that time the marketplace has changed significantly.
 Websites, email, and social media have become important ways to show customers your work and stay connected all year round.
 More and more, shows are just one point of contact – albeit a very important financial one!
 Read on for five ways to increase sales at a juried arts festival.

 We spent 20 years as artists on the show circuit.
 We walk the floor at all our shows and talk to artists.
 We observe and we listen.
 We gather sales results and comments on hundreds of exhibitor survey forms and read them carefully.
 We also collect vital marketing information from the thousands of customer survey forms filled out at every show.